infobloxopen/themis/README.md

 ### Condition
 Condition is rule field which can be any boolean expression (for example see above "Rule with all its fields").
 Following functions available to make such expression:
-- **equal** - expects two string arguments (result is true if the arguments are equal)
+- **equal** - expects two arguments, where the result is true if the arguments are equal.
+The two arguments can be:
+    - both strings
+    - both integers, in which case, the comparison will be performed using integer arithmetic.
+    - both floats, in which case, the comparison will be performed using floating point arithmetic.
+    - a float and an integer, in which case, the integer is promoted to float before floating point arithmetic is applied.
+- **greater** - expects two arguments, where the result is true if the first argument is greater than the second.
+The two arguments can be:
+    - both integers, in which case, the comparison will be performed using integer arithmetic.
+    - both floats, in which case, the comparison will be performed using floating point arithmetic.
+    - a float and an integer, in which case, the integer is promoted to float before floating point arithmetic is applied.
 - **contains**:
-  - string contains substring - expects two string arguments first is a string to search in and second is a substring to serach for;
+  - string contains substring - expects two string arguments first is a string to search in and second is a substring to search for;
   - network constains address;
   - set of strings contains string;
   - set of networks contains address;